Rocha Nicaragua Project

 Over the next couple of years I travelled to Nicaragua a couple of times per year meeting with community members in Rocha and Tierra Blanca and working with a Nicaraguan nonprofit organization called ANIDES, and a Costa Rican nonprofit organization, Reto Juvenil, to help identify some of the most important needs in the communities.

 I decided to bring student groups from Winthrop to help target those needs by doing service projects for periods of one week to ten days.
 One year the people of Rocha asked for dental care, and we brought a dentist with us who set up a makeshift dental clinic.
 We have planted two community gardens; taught English lessons, and reconstructed roads, all at the request of community members.Small projects serve a purpose, but ultimately we want to participate in helping people in these rural Nicaraguan communities meet their own needs.
+Because the community of Rocha lacked latrines and access to water, in 2013 we promised that Winthrop University students and faculty would help acquire a new water system and build 30 latrines in three years.
+In 2016 we finished this project.
+We know that having access to water will help the community work on realizing goals beyond those of basic survival.
+Fulfilling the commitment of the three-year project helps us build trust in a community that spent so many years in hiding.

-As part of the Rocha, Nicaragua Project, Dr. Jeannie Haubert, of the Winthrop University Sociology department and I have sent three student researchers in 2010 and 2011 that have collected survey data and interviewed individual community members about their individual capacities and goals.
-We want to work with community members on building their strengths so that they can solve some of the problems that face them such as persistent poverty, hunger, lack of land ownership, and lack of education, so that they can become more sustainable societies.
+As part of the Rocha, Nicaragua Project, Dr. Jeannie Haubert, of the Winthrop University Sociology department and I sent three student researchers in 2010 and 2011 that collected survey data and interviewed individual community members about their individual capacities and goals.
+We work with community members on building their strengths so that they can solve some of the problems that face them such as persistent poverty, hunger, lack of land ownership, and lack of education, so that they can become more sustainable societies.

 The Rocha, Nicaragua Project provides students with wonderful opportunities to give back to a developing country that is making its way back from civil war and underdevelopment.
 It also provides ways for students to learn about poverty, underdevelopment, and ways to overcome underdevelopment in the 21st century.